top of page

 The fire, believed to have originated in the pantry, gutted the entire building.
 The roof caved in and there was little chance to retrieve any of the contents.

-There were 9 people in the Hall at the time of the fire according to press reports.
+There were nine people in the Hall at the time of the fire according to press reports.
 None of them were believed to be injured.
 The Cambridge Chronicle suggests they were Captain and Mrs Gordon Dill and their children, Mme Carne, who was the Governess, the butler and the maid.

 Mrs Eaden (seen in photo 5 below) was also said to be living there at the time of the blaze although the Hall was part-owned at the time by Fanny Wale.